Haidarmm/Documentation/content/_index.md

           description: Code with myQLM language can swap with Qiskit, Pennylane, ...
   - block: cta-card
     content:
-      title: "Start Exploring with the OpenNISQ Package"
+      title: "Start Exploring with the OpenVQE Package"
       text: OpenVQE is an Open Source Variational Quantum Eigensolver package.
 It is an extension of the Quantum Learning Machine to Quantum Chemistry based on the tools provided in myQLM-fermion package.
       button:
         text: Get Started